one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 > $ cd `<PATH-TO-WORKING-DIR>`

-2. Run the `docker-compose-test.yml` file.
+2. Run the `docker-compose.yml` file.

 > $ docker-compose up -d

-If you're running `docker-compose up -d` command for time, It would take 7-10 minutes to pull images( openjdk:11) and download dependencies.
+If you're running `docker-compose up -d` command for the first time, it would take 7-10 minutes to pull images( postgres and openjdk:11) and download dependencies.
 If everything runs successfully, By doing `docker ps` you would see the following outcome.

 ```